RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/07-get_front_range.md

 ##### Returns

-The current range calculated by the front range sensor (cm default). <br />
+The current range calculated by the front range sensor (cm by default).<br />
-0 when the result is null. <br />
+-10 or 0 when the sensor returns an error value.<br />
-999 when then the detected object is greater than 2 meters away.
+999 when the detected object is out of range (1.5 meters) or the sensor timed out.

 ##### Example Code
 ###### Python